Before launching experiments on your website or mobile app, you must install the Kameleoon script. This script has to be added to the

 At any time, if you have any doubt or difficulty, don’t hesitate to contact your developer by clicking on the corresponding button at the bottom of the setup page.
 The necessary information will then be sent to them so that they can help you.

-Configuring existing sites
+Configuring existing projects

 After reviewing your current Setup configuration, you can proceed by clicking “Modify setup”.